 Part 101 Amendments - Cutting red tape for remotely piloted aircraft

-CASA is pleased to announce amendments to Part 101 will come into effect 29 September 2016.
+CASA is pleased to announce amendments to Part 101 came into effect on 29 September 2016.

 These amendments reduce the cost and legal requirements for lower-risk remotely piloted aircraft (RPA) operations.
 More complex operational matters will be dealt with in a new manual of standards to be developed with industry, providing greater flexibility and responsiveness in this rapidly evolving area.